gulgina84/GIFSearch/README.md

 ### 1. How to start the progject
-1. Go to [GIFHY API](https://developers.giphy.com/docs/api#quick-start-guide) get a beta API key, creat .env file and copy your API key in it, see `example.env` file.
+1. Go to [GIFHY API](https://developers.giphy.com/docs/api#quick-start-guide) get a beta API key, create a .env file and copy your API key in it, see `example.env` file.
 2. Run following commands in your terminal to install all the dependencies
 ```
 cd geofy